gonzaaasanchez/tfi-backend-sanchezpalomino/docs/reservations.md

 ## Overview

 The Reservations API allows users to create, manage, and view pet care reservations.
-Users can be either pet owners (creating reservations) or caregivers (accepting reservations).
+Users can be either pet owners (creating reservations) or caregivers (accepting/rejecting reservations).

 ## Authentication